-- The teacher will notify the principal and parents of the violation. - A mandatory "zero" for the assignment or exam until the student arranges to make up or redo the assignment or exam. - Saturday School. - May include loss of National Honor Society membership/candidacy.

-• Mention in the student's permanent file at the option of the principal.
-A list of violations will be kept on file so escalation of, or repetition of cheating and plagiarism can be monitored by school personnel. • Additional assignments at the discretion of the teacher to verify learning
+- The teacher will notify the principal and parents of the violation. - A mandatory "NS" for the assignment or exam until the student arranges to make up or redo the assignment or exam. - A "Major" referral resulting in Saturday School. - May include loss of National Honor Society membership/candidacy. - Mention in the student's permanent file at the option of the principal.
+A list of violations will be kept on file so escalation of, or repetition of cheating and plagiarism can be monitored by school personnel. - Additional assignments at the discretion of the teacher to verify learning